Jinwen-XU/minimalist/README.md

 # `minimalist` bundle: write you documents in a simple and clear way

+## Introduction

-A collection of styles and classes that helps you typesetting articles and books with a simple and clear design.
+`minimalist` is a collection of styles and classes that helps you typesetting articles and books with a simple and clear design.
 It mainly consists of two parts.

 - Main part: